 Settled and Safe

-With funding from the Legal Services Board grants program, we have developed Settled and Safe: a collaborative project to prevent family violence in newly emerging culturally and linguistically diverse communities.
+With initial funding from the Legal Services Board grants program, we have developed Settled and Safe: a collaborative project to prevent family violence in newly emerging culturally and linguistically diverse communities.

 About the project